mattyoung101/omicron/documentation/docs/omicam.md

 In addition, the localisation, vision and remote debug pipelines all run in parallel to each other so the entire application is asynchronous.

-Low-level compiled languages such as C and C++ can be difficult to debug in case of memory corruption bugs.
+Low-level compiled languages such as C and C++ can be difficult to debug when memory corruption or undefined behaviour issues manifest.
+In addition, many latent bugs can go undetected in code written in these languages.
 In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer (ASan) and Undefined Behaviour Sanitizer (UBSan) to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.
 In addition, we used the LLVM toolchain's debugger lldb (or just gdb) to analyse the application frequently.